 At various times I have been politically active on all sides of the spectrum, sometimes in visible, sometimes in elected, and sometimes in influential (?) positions.
 I am not now such.
 I consider myself to be a vehement moderate, and will keep politics out of the AI3 site discourse.
 I don’t disdain political discourse — in fact, I mostly love it — but this blog aims to go elsewhere.

-For more than five years Fred Giasson and I have been the co-founders of Structured Dynamics LLC, a product and services company devoted to bringing semantic technologies to the enterprise.
+For nearly six years Fred Giasson and I have been the co-founders of Structured Dynamics LLC, a product and services company devoted to bringing semantic technologies to the enterprise.
 We formed SD as an outgrowth of its predecessor, Zitgist, when we had the opportunity to break away completely unencumbered by debt or third-party control.

 We’re pretty proud of what we have accomplished in our tenure with SD, with the aid of great customers and projects.
 We have built the turnkey Open Semantic Framework (OSF) technology stack with many open source contributions from us and various third parties; we have innovated much in ontology development and use, one of the signature discriminators for our company; and we have remained committed to open documentation and how-to guidance, as witnessed by our more than 500 technical document OSF Wiki site.
 (And, oh yeah, we have been profitable and well-fed throughout.)